 This interface lets the user change the password whenever they forget the login details.

 The reports interface allows users to generate routine and ad-hoc reports specific to their mandate.
-This interface will allow the export of data for advanced analysis based on prescribed formats (Excel).
+This interface will allow data export for advanced analysis based on prescribed formats (Excel).

 NEMIS is expected to enhance the following:

-Proper referencing of schools using a School Code: Through NEMIS, each institution of learning will be issued a mandatory unique four-character identifier.
-The ministry says that any school with no unique code shall be deemed not to exist.
+Proper referencing of schools using a School Code: Through NEMIS, each learning institution will be issued a mandatory unique four-character identifier.
+The Ministry says that any school with no unique code shall be deemed not to exist.

 Proper and Consistent Student/Pupil Identification: NEMIS generates a Unique Personal Identifier (UPI).
-You will use this unique six-character code at every stage of the learner’s education for identification and reference.
+You will use this unique six-character code for identification and reference at every stage of the learner’s education.

 Accountability: NEMIS is expected to enable the Ministry to efficiently and transparently allocate resources to learners to enhance maximum efficiency and value for the Kenyan taxpayer.

-It will also help purge ghost children and ensure that capitation allocation is used for intended purposes.
+It will also help purge ghost children and ensure capitation allocation is used for intended purposes.

 Informed decision-making and planning: NEMIS big data will be analyzed and then utilized in decision-making at all levels of education.
 Data-driven planning is more effective for an education system as resources are allocated effectively.